Honeymoon in Cuba

 The baroque and neoclassical buildings are an architectural treasure trove.
 Take a ride in a classic American car and spend the night in a bar with a Daiquiri or Mojito or two.
 See where Hemingway lived.
 There’s no shortage of experiences in Havana.

-Take a car or hire a driver to get exploring this big island is a must on honeymoon in Cuba.
+Take a car or hire a driver to explore this big island is a must on a Cuba honeymoon.
 The UNESCO World Heritage city of Trinidad is a must with its cobblestone streets and kaleidoscope of crumbling Spanish colonial architecture.

 Take a salsa dance lesson or maybe learn some Spanish.
 Don’t miss the town of Cienfuegos and history buffs will love a visit to the Bay of Pigs.

 Support the local economy and enrich your honeymoon in Cuba with a homestay with a local family.
-Head to the east to the lesser visited parts of Cuba.
+Head to the east to the less-visited parts of Cuba.

 Explore the Afro-Cuban city of Santiago de Cuba and follow in the revolutionary footsteps of Che Guevara & Fidel Castro with a hike in the Sierra Maestra National Park.